-The Nevis Valley Gutbuster forms part of the action-packed Subway Cromwell Summer Series that comprises this event, another MTB ride, a triathlon and a half marathon.
+The Nevis Valley Gutbuster forms part of the action-packed Subway Cromwell Summer Series that comprises this event, another MTB ride, a triathlon, a road cycle race, and a half marathon.

 Test your fitness limits with this 75km endurance ride through the iconic Nevis Road from Garston to Bannockburn.

 Participants start at Garston Township, 315m above sea level, and ride 1.5km on State Highway 6 before turning off onto the metalled Nevis Road.
 A further 2km of uphill is just an introduction to the gutbusting climb to the 1100m summit, past a historic ski hut, and overlooking the Nokomai River.
 Riders climb some 800m in 12km, a grade of 1:14.